OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 str1.removeAll()                 // "", base address                    0x00010bd66180
 ```

-Notice how the base address of the underlying value changes with each modification.
-The problem here is that in order to securely erase the sensitive information from memory we don't want to simply change the value of the variable, but the actual content of the memory that the current value uses. _Swift_ does not offer such API.
+Notice that the base address of the underlying value changes with each string operation.
+Here is the problem: To securely erase the sensitive information from memory, we don't want to simply change the value of the variable; we want to change the actual content of the memory allocated for the current value.
+Swift doesn't offer such a function.

-_Swift_ collections (`Array`, `Set` and `Dictionary`), on another hand, might be acceptable as long as they collect primitive data types such as `char` or `int` and are defined as mutable (variables instead of constants), in which case they are more or less equivalent to a primitive array (like `char []`).
-Still, these collections provide safe memory management, which can result in unidentified copies of the sensitive data in memory, in case the collection needs to copy the underlying buffer to a different location in order to extend it.
+Swift collections (`Array`, `Set`, and `Dictionary`), on the other hand, may be acceptable if they collect primitive data types such as `char` or `int` and are defined as mutable (i.e., as variables instead of constants), in which case they are more or less equivalent to a primitive array (such as `char []`).
+These collections provide safe memory management, which can result in unidentified copies of the sensitive data in memory if the collection needs to copy the underlying buffer to a different location to extend it.

-Usage of _Objective-C_ mutable data types, such as `NSMutableString` might also be acceptable, but suffer from the same "safe memory" issue as _Swift_ collections.
-Additionally, attention should be payed when using _Objective-C_ collections as they hold data by reference and only _Objective-C_ data types are allowed.
-Therefore, we are not looking for a mutable collection, but a collection that references mutable objects.
+Using mutable Objective-C data types, such as `NSMutableString`, may also be acceptable, but these types have the same "safe memory" issue as Swift collections.
+Pay attention when using Objective-C collections; they hold data by reference, and only Objective-C data types are allowed.
+Therefore, we are looking, not for a mutable collection, but for a collection that references mutable objects.

-As we've seen so far usage of _Swift_ or _Objective-C_ data types require deep understanding of the language implementation itself.
-Further, we have witnessed some core re-factoring between mayor _Swift_ versions, resulting in incompatible behavior of many data types.
-In order to avoid these issues we recommend usage of primitive data types whenever some particular data needs to be securely erased from memory.
+As we've seen so far, using Swift or Objective-C data types requires a deep understanding of the language implementation.
+Furthermore, there has been some core re-factoring in between major Swift versions, resulting in many data types' behavior being incompatible with that of other types.
+To avoid these issues, we recommend using primitive data types whenever data needs to be securely erased from memory.

-Unfortunately, not many libraries and frameworks are designed to allow overwriting of sensitive data.
-Even Apple does not consider this issue in the official API of the iOS SDK.
+Unfortunately, few libraries and frameworks are designed to allow sensitive data to be overwritten.
+Not even Apple considers this issue in the official iOS SDK API.
 For example, most of the APIs for data transformation (passers, serializes, etc.) operate on non-primitive data types.
-Similarly, regardless of whether you flag some `UITextField` as _Secure Text Entry_ or not, it always returns data as `String` or `NSString`.
+Similarly, regardless of whether you flag some `UITextField` as _Secure Text Entry_ or not, it always returns data in the form of a `String` or `NSString`.

-To summarize, when performing static analysis for sensitive data exposed in memory, you should:
+In summary, when performing static analysis for sensitive data exposed via memory, you should
-- Try to identify application components and make a map of where some particular data is used.
+- try to identify application components and map where the data is used,
-- Verify that sensitive data is handled in as few components as possible.
+- make sure that sensitive data is handled with as few components as possible,
-- Verify that object references are properly removed, once the object containing sensitive data is no longer needed.
+- make sure that object references are properly removed once the object containing sensitive data is no longer needed,
-- For highly sensitive information, verify data is overwritten as soon as it is no longer needed.
+- make sure that highly sensitive data is overwritten as soon as it is no longer needed,
-  - Such data must not be passed over immutable data types such as `String` or `NSString`.
+- not pass such data via immutable data types, such as `String` and `NSString`,
-  - Non-primitive data types might leave data behind and therefore should be avoided.
+- avoid non-primitive data types (because they might leave data behind),
-  - Overwriting should be done before removing references.
+- overwrite the value in memory before removing references,
-  - Pay attention to third-party components (libraries and frameworks).
-Good indicator that they have considered the discussed issue is if their public API handles data according to the recommendations above.
+- pay attention to third-party components (libraries and frameworks).
+Having a public API that handles data according to the recommendations above is a good indicator that developers considered the issues discussed here.

 #### Dynamic Analysis

-In order to dump the memory of an iOS app, several different approaches and tools are available that are listed below.
+Several approaches and tools are available for dumping an iOS app's memory.

-It is possible to dump the process memory of the app with [objection](https://github.com/sensepost/objection "Objection") and [Fridump](https://github.com/Nightbringer21/fridump "Fridump") on a non-jailbroken device.
-To take advantage of this the iOS app need to be repackaged with FridaGadget.dylib and re-signed.
-A detailed explanation on how to do this is in the section "Dynamic Analysis on Non-Jailbroken Devices" in the chapter "Basic Security Testing".
+On a non-jailbroken device, you can dump the app's process memory with [objection](https://github.com/sensepost/objection "Objection") and [Fridump](https://github.com/Nightbringer21/fridump "Fridump").
+To take advantage of these tools, the iOS app must be repackaged with `FridaGadget.dylib` and re-signed.
+A detailed explanation of this process is in the section "Dynamic Analysis on Non-Jailbroken Devices," in the chapter "Basic Security Testing."

 ##### Objection (No Jailbreak needed)

-With objection it is possible to dump all memory of the running processes on the iPhone.
+With objection, you can dump the memory of running iPhone processes.

 ```
 (virtual-python3) ➜ objection explore